Security engineering begins when security stops being an external review step and becomes part of architectural decision-making.

 Encryption, signatures, token checks and mTLS increase compute overhead and infrastructure demands.

-Centralized security policy vs team autonomy
+Centralized security policy or team autonomy

 Unified controls improve consistency, but require clear APIs and usable self-service tooling for product teams.

-Delivery speed vs security debt accumulation
+Delivery speed or security debt

 Ignoring security early may speed up release but sharply raises incident impact and later migration cost.